-Known for its crystal green waters and lush wooded trails, its unparalleled sunsets and unique sandstone formations, Sucia Island is prized by locals and visitors alike for its year-round beauty and solitude.
+Known for its crystal green waters, lush wooded trails, and unique sandstone formations, Sucia Island is prized by locals and visitors alike for its year-round beauty and solitude.
+It's also home to Sucia Island Marine State Park.
 The island is also famous for what was unearthed there.
 In 2012, paleontologists at Seattle’s Burke Museum discovered part of an 80-million-year-old femur bone from a theropod dinosaur on the island.
 (Theropods are a group of meat-eating, two-legged dinosaurs, that includes the T. rex and Velociraptor.)

 If you book a picnic cruise with San Juan Cruises, the boat ride departs at 10 a.m. from the Bellingham Cruise Terminal in Fairhaven Village (lots of paid parking is available), and returns around 4:30 p.m.